dell/redfish-ansible-module/README.md

-# Ansible module for Dell EMC PowerEdge iDRAC (using Redfish APIs)
+# Ansible modules for Dell EMC PowerEdge iDRAC (using Redfish APIs)

-Ansible module and playbook that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).
+Ansible modules and playbooks that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).

 ## Why Ansible